Anirudhyadavv/adventure-works-sales-analytics/README.md

 ---

+## 💡 Business Recommendations

+- Reduce dependency on Bikes through cross-selling
+- Improve retention via loyalty programs
+- Increase average order value through bundling
+- Expand in underperforming regions
+- Focus on high-value customers

+---

+## 🧠 Business Questions Answered

+- Which products generate the highest revenue?
+- How have sales evolved over time?
+- Which customer segments contribute the most revenue?
+- What categories drive the majority of total sales?
+- Which products are high‑performers vs low‑performers?

+---

-## Tools Used
+## 🛠️ Tools Used

 - SQL (MySQL)
-- Data Warehousing Concepts
 - Window Functions
+- Data Warehousing Concepts (Medallion Architecture)
+- DAX
 - Git & GitHub

 ---

+## ⚙️ How to Run the Project

+1. Run init_database.sql
+2. Execute Bronze layer scripts
+3. Execute Silver layer scripts
+4. Execute Gold layer scripts
+5. Run analytics queries
+6. Use reporting views for BI dashboards

+---
+---

+## ⚠️ Data Limitations

+- Partial data for 2010 and 2014
+- No prior year data for 2011
+- No returns/refunds data available
+- Customer segmentation is lifetime-based

+---

-## About Me
+## 👤 About Me

-Hi, I'm **Anirudh**.
+Hi, I'm Anirudh — transitioning into a Data Analyst role.

-I built this project as part of my transition into a **Data Analyst role**, focusing on strengthening my skills in:
+This project showcases my skills in:
 - SQL analytics
-- data modeling
+- Data modeling
-- data warehousing
+- Data warehousing
-- business analysis
+- Business analysis

 ---